Areas Of Expertise

 - The Presidency

 Hemmer is also an active public intellectual, appearing frequently in print and on air.
-She is a contributing editor to US News & World Report, where she writes a weekly column on politics and history, and she also writes a syndicated columnist for Fairfax Media in Australia.
+She is the co-editor of the Washington Post Made by History blog, a contributing editor to Vox, and she also writes a syndicated columnist for Fairfax Media in Australia.
 She co-hosts and produces the popular history podcast Past Present.
-Her commentary on US politics has appeared in numerous national and international outlets, including the New York Times, Politico, Atlantic, New Republic, Vox, Los Angeles Times, and NPR’s Morning Edition.
+Her commentary on U.S. politics has appeared in numerous national and international outlets, including the New York Times, Politico, Atlantic, New Republic, Vox, Los Angeles Times, and NPR’s Morning Edition.
 She provides regular analysis to Australian and American broadcast outlets, on both radio and television.